— download (PDF 125 KB)

 Assessment and planning

-Seeking consent to talk to tamariki and rangatahi
+Seeking consent to talk with tamariki and rangatahi

 Wherever practicable, we seek consent from a parent or guardian when we need to talk directly with tamariki or rangatahi aged under 18 years old.